Ong Tiang Swee: Honours

 The first appointment to the newly created Order of the Star of Sarawak, as a Companion of the Order, was made to him on 26 September 1928.
 He was the first man in Sarawak to receive this honour.

 On 16 August 1947, he was made an Officer of the Order of the British Empire (OBE), presented by the first Governor of Sarawak, Sir Charles Arden Clarke.

 In Kuching, there is a road named after him, called Jalan Ong Tiang Swee, which was awarded by the Rajah in recognition of his contributions.

-There is a total of six roads in Kuching, Sarawak named after generations of the Ong family, mostly by the Rajah in recognition of their contribution to the community.
-These include Jalan Ewe Hai (also Ewe Hai street), Jalan Ong Kwan Hin, Jalan Ong Kee Hui, Jalan Hui Sing and Jalan Ong Hup Leong, a branch road of Jalan Ong Tiang Swee.
+There are a total of six roads in Kuching, Sarawak named after generations of the Ong family, mostly by the Rajah in recognition of their contribution to the community.
+These include Jalan Ewe Hai (also Ewe Hai street), Jalan Ong Kwan Hin, Jalan Tan Sri Ong Kee Hui, Jalan Hui Sing and Jalan Ong Hup Leong, a branch road of Jalan Ong Tiang Swee.

 Personal life

 At 21 years old, Ong married for the first time but his wife died two years later.
 He then married Chan Hua Kheng.
 He was succeeded by 7 sons, one of whom is Ong Kwan Hin, and 3 daughters.

 He died on 19 October 1950.
 A state funeral was held with a procession which proceeded from Rock Road to Mosque Road.
 It was attended by prominent British political figures and state dignitaries, leading businessmen and thousands of people from all walks of life who walked in the procession to pay their last respects to him.
-He was subsequently buried at the family burial ground in Batu Kinyang, Sarawak.
+He was subsequently buried at the family burial ground in Batu Kinyang, Kuching, Sarawak (today's Rock Road within the Batu Lintang suburb).